 Having spiders isn’t all bad.
 Their diet consists of other insects.
 Yes, they eat mosquitoes, cockroaches, flies, moths, earwigs, and other insects that you can find at home.
 When they trap their prey, they produce sticky webs, which, unfortunately, create a mess inside the house.
 But having spiders mean that you won’t have to worry about insect infestation –the spiders will eat them all!

-10 The Best Methods to getting Rid of House Spiders
+10 The Best Ways on How to Get Rid of House Spiders

 1. Essential Oil